Gaya Prasad Pal: Legacy

+Recently he edited the first South Asian edition of "Grant's Atlas of Anatomy".

 Awards and honors

+The Indian Council of Medical Research (ICMR) awarded him the "Shakuntala Amirchand Prize" in 1989.
 The Council of Scientific and Industrial Research awarded him Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards in 1993.
 The Indian Academy of Sciences elected him as a fellow in 1994 and the National Academy of Sciences, India and the National Academy of Medical Sciences followed suit in 1995 and 1996 respectively.
 He is also a founder fellow of the Anatomical Society of India.

+He received the Lifetime Achievement Award from the Anatomical Society of India in 2022.
+Since 2020, he has consistently been listed among the world's top 2% of scientists, as identified by Stanford University.
+He ranked first in India and 102nd worldwide in the 2020 Stanford University global ranking of scientists.